 At a virtual convening in March of 2021, EDC brought together over 75 key stakeholders representing women veterans, non-profit organizations and federal agencies that serve veterans, universities, STEM practitioners, and STEM industries to discuss findings and develop recommendations on how to best strengthen and scale the impact of existing initiatives to support women veterans’ success in the STEM Workforce.
 The recommendations report is available for download below along with a summary of the convening proceedings.

-Leading up to our convening, EDC worked with an advisory board representing women veterans, non-profit organizations and federal agencies that serve veterans, universities, STEM practitioners, and STEM industries to develop “state of the state” white papers aligned with the focus areas: Veterans in the STEM Workforce, Veterans in STEM Education, Veteran Transitions to Civilian Workforce, and Veteran Health & Well-being.
-You can download and read the first in the series of white papers below, as well as further research on engaging women veterans in STEM organized by the focus areas.
+Prior to the virtual convening, EDC worked with an advisory board representing women veterans, non-profit organizations and federal agencies that serve veterans, universities, STEM practitioners, and STEM industries to develop “state of the state” white papers aligned with the focus areas: Veterans in the STEM Workforce, Veterans in STEM Education, Veteran Transitions to Civilian Workforce, and Veteran Health & Well-being.
+You can download and read the series of white papers below, as well as further research on engaging women veterans in STEM organized by the focus areas.